Epic Guide to Iceland’s Diamond Circle

 Ásbyrgi Canyon

-The horse-shoe-shaped canyon in Öxarfjörður, hiking at Ásbyrgi is a chance to explore the enormous cliff faces reaching up to 100 metres in height.
+One of the prime attractions along Iceland’s Diamond Circle is this horse-shoe-shaped canyon in Öxarfjörður.
+Hiking at Ásbyrgi is a chance to explore the enormous cliff faces reaching up to 100 metres in height.
 The towering cliffs and sizable rock “island" shield the lush green plant life from harsh weather conditions.

 Dettifoss